sadmaxie/vcard-personal-portfolio-2025/README.md

 ## New Features in this Update

 -   **Data File Configuration**: You can now manage all your personal details (such as social links, portfolio projects, CV, etc.) through a centralized data file.
 -   **Download CV Button**: A new feature allows visitors to download your CV directly from the portfolio site.
 -   **Updated Contact Me Section**: The "Contact Me" form now works seamlessly with Netlify for easy form submissions and management.
 -   **Add New Sections Dynamically**: You can now add new sections (such as Education or Certificates) under your resume with dynamic content injection via JavaScript and a data file.
 -   **Add New Categories to Portfolio**: You can easily add new categories like "System" or "Network" to the portfolio section, including automatic filtering functionality.
 -   **Link for Testimonials**: You can now add the link to the CV or profile of any testimonial author who has commented on your portfolio.
 -   **Clickable Project Links**: In the portfolio section, projects now feature clickable links.
 If a project has an associated link, you can click on it to open the project in a new tab.
 -   **Clickable Blog Links**: The blog section now supports clickable links.
 You can add a link to any blog post or resource, and users can click on it to open the blog or resource in a new tab.
+-   **Project Photo Gallery**: Each project in the portfolio can now include a photo gallery, displaying multiple images related to the project.
+-   **Enhanced Customization**: The portfolio is now more customizable, allowing for easier adjustments to layout, styling, and content to match your personal brand.

 ## Instructions